ChiChunLiu/stroke_prediction/README.md

 ## For the flask backend
 1. Clone this repository
 2. Start your MongoDB locally
+3. `export FLASK_APP=hello.py` and `python -m flask run`
-3. Play with it using Postman etc. Using POST requests, You can
+4. Play with it using Postman etc. Using POST requests, You can
   - Register for an account
   - Predict stroke status
   - Retrive prediction records of an account